Geoffrey Bowers: Philadelphia film and legal action

-Bowers' family sued the writers and producers of the film Philadelphia, claiming that it was based on Bowers' life.
-One year after Bowers' death, producer Scott Rudin had interviewed the Bowers family and their lawyers and, according to the Bowers family, promised them compensation.
-Family members claim that 54 scenes in the film were very similar to events in Bowers' life, and that some of the information in the film could only have come from their interviews.
+Bowers's family sued the writers and producers of the film Philadelphia, claiming that it was based on Bowers's life.
+One year after Bowers's death, producer Scott Rudin had interviewed the Bowers family and their lawyers and, according to the Bowers family, promised them compensation.
+Family members claim that 54 scenes in the film were very similar to events in Bowers's life, and that some of the information in the film could only have come from their interviews.
 The defense said that after Rudin sold the film idea to Tri-Star Pictures, the studio which then went on to produce the film, he had no further involvement in its development, that he had never shared with the studio any of the information that had been provided to him by the Bowers family, and all screenplay material originating from the Bowers case had been taken only from publicly available sources.
 The lawsuit was settled in 1996.
-Although terms of the agreement were not released, the defendants did acknowledge that the film was "inspired in part" by Bowers' story.
+Although terms of the agreement were not released, the defendants did acknowledge that the film was "inspired in part" by Bowers's story.